-Volunteers will be briefed on how to deal with people with dementia or specific disabilities and every effort made to ensure that the service is delivered in an appropriate and sensitive way.
+Staff will be supported on how to deal with people with dementia or specific disabilities and every effort made to ensure that the service is delivered in an appropriate and sensitive way.
 For people with severe dementia or severe intellectual, psychiatric or brain injury disabilities, the focus will be more on ensuring that the carers or advocates are fully aware of the contents of the client's information handbook and that they are aware of the information regarding commencement, review, and services.
-However, to whatever extent possible the client should be given the same information and their guestions answered.
+However, to whatever extent possible the client should be given the same information and their questions answered.